-Students seeking to transfer from another college must follow the regular application procedure outlined in the admission procedures. the student a notification of credits accepted for transfer the student a notification of credits accepted for transfer.
+Students seeking to transfer from another college must follow the regular application procedure outlined in the admission procedures.
 Transfer students must request official transcripts of all previous college or university work attempted, regardless of whether credit was granted.
 Upon admission to Nichols College, copies of the transfer student's transcripts must be sent to the Registrar's Office for evaluation.
 The Registrar will send the student a notification of credits accepted for transfer.